Art by Tim McLees, text by Alex Fauth.

 Absolutely no relation to Marrissa Roberts. note

-- Adults Are Useless: Although, technically, anybody not named Marrissa is useless.
+- Adults Are Useless: Although, technically, anybody not named Marissa is useless.
 People over the age of twenty-one might as well be marooned on ice-floes.
-Or simply euthanized, like in the novel version of Logans Run.
+Or simply euthanized, like in the novel version of Logan's Run.

 - Babies Ever After: After a hefty dose of Pair the Spares, everyone (including Marissa and Dr. Crusher) gets busy cranking out as many offspring as they can.

-- Captain Obvious: In chapter four of "Enterprized", it's stated repeatedly that two members of the landing party with the same last name as Marrissa (spelled wrong, but hey) have been killed and Picard even tells Riker he'll be the one to tell Marrissa the news.
-Apparently, Ratliff thought the subtext wasn't obvious enough, so he ends the chapter with an author's note helpfully explaining that "Lt. and Ensign Floras" were Marrissa's parents.
+- Captain Obvious: In chapter four of "Enterprized", it's stated repeatedly that two members of the landing party with the same last name as Marissa (spelled wrong, but hey) have been killed and Picard even tells Riker he'll be the one to tell Marissa the news.
+Apparently, Ratliff thought the subtext wasn't obvious enough, so he ends the chapter with an author's note helpfully explaining that "Lt. and Ensign Floras" were Marissa's parents.
 And no, it's not explained which was her father and which was her mother.note

 - Celebrity Paradox: Averted.
 In "Time Speeder", we find out that all records of the Star Trek franchise were classified as Top Secret once "reality" started following "fiction".